DevGbolade/DevGbolade/README.md

 - 👯 I’m looking to collaborate on **Open source Projects**

-- 💬 Ask me about **React, Laravel, React Native, Javascript and Nodejs**
+- 💬 Ask me about **React, Angular, React Native, Nextjs, Nestjs, Javascript, Nodejs and Python**

 - 📫 How to reach me **devgbolade@gmail.com**